Direct Line magazine

 1. If you know it’s going to be an icy morning, put a windscreen cover over your car the evening before to reduce problems.

-4. Have a scraper and de-icer spray handy for clearing all windows, wing mirrors and lights.
+4. Have a scraper and de-icer spray handy for clearing all windows, wing mirrors, and lights.

-5. It’s illegal and dangerous to pull away unless the windscreen is completely clear, so double check this before driving.
+5. It’s illegal and dangerous to pull away unless the windscreen is completely clear, so double-check this before driving.

-It’s illegal and dangerous to pull away unless the windscreen is completely clear
+Remember - it's illegal and dangerous to pull away unless the windscreen is completely clear

 Fog